 Ignorance is bliss

 I don’t know how much tax I pay.
 I doubt anyone does.
 The Netherlands has over thirty different taxes, levied over different things at different times, all funneling into the national account.
 Tax specialists generally dislike this complexity and every now and then someone will start up a project to “simplify” the system and make it “more transparent”.
+A bad idea!
 The fruit of the tree of fiscal knowledge should stay firmly on the branch.
 Even those why support mandatory taxation and the way in which it is used, would balk at the amounts needed to keep the public sector afloat.
 This is not to say that that sector is wasteful; the point is simply that it plays a major – an overwhelmingly positive – role in our society, which needs to be funded somehow.
-Some degree of “invisible” taxes (e.g. VAT of PAYE withholding taxes on wages) are a good thing, in the same way that sneaking extra vegetables into a toddler’s spaghetti is easier than a daily debate on the merits of vitamins and fiber.
+Some degree of “invisible” taxes (e.g. VAT or PAYE withholding taxes on wages) are a good thing, in the same way that sneaking extra vegetables into a toddler’s spaghetti is easier than a daily debate on the merits of vitamins and fiber.

 Tax, politics & power

 Taxation has various functions.
 Most obviously, it pays for stuff.
 This includes classical State functions (defense, infrastructure) and social State functions (schools, hospitals, welfare), and in this way helps redistribute wealth where needed.
-Taxes are also used to (de)incentivize bad/good behavior and as a way of pricing externalities (carbon taxes offer an example of the latter).
+Taxes are also used to (dis)incentivize bad/good behavior and as a way of pricing externalities (carbon taxes offer an example of the latter).
 Other functions from the provision of subsidies and State aid to the servicing of the national debt.
 The tax system provides a sphere within which political differences (which do need solving) can be addressed and solved.

 Libertarianism via the backdoor